 Since ancient times the historical importance of Cyprus far exceeded its small size.
 Its geographic location, together with its agricultural, mineral and forest wealth, made Cyprus, a transit station and centre of trade and culture.

 Nowadays, Cyprus strategic location is considered a blessing as it attracts powerful forces with economic and strategic motives from all over the world.
-It has become a land of opportunities for many foreign investors, especially after its accession to the European Union in 2004 and its adaption of the E.U currency in 2008 where it facilitated easily international commercial transactions and also made the island a member of a huge, fast growing market.
-Additionally, it has evolved into an international business hub due to the island’s friendly, modem legal and tax regime which automatically motivates people to invest not only their wealth but also to expand and advance their business.
+It has become a land of opportunities for many foreign investors, especially after its accession to the European Union in 2004.
+By adopting the EURO currency in 2008, it facilitated with ease international commercial transactions and made the island a member of a huge, fast growing market.
+In addition, it has evolved into an international business hub as a result of the island’s friendly and modem legal and tax regime which motivates people to invest not only their wealth but also to expand and advance their business.

 Cyprus is also a popular tourist destination that offers a multidimensional experience to everyone that visits the island.
-Here you will be exposed and discover more than 1000 years of history and cultural heritage, where you will be welcomed by the Cypriot hospitality and enjoy the sunny weather which is more than 300 days of blue skies a year due to the islands mild climate.
-Cyprus is an island full of contrasts surrounded by sandy beaches and world class resorts with marinas that offer high standards which meet the needs both of leisure and work by offering professional services for conferences.
+Here you will be exposed to more than 1000 years of history and cultural heritage, you will be welcomed by the Cypriot hospitality and enjoy the sunny weather with more than 300 days of blue skies a year.
+Cyprus is an island full of contrasts surrounded by sandy beaches and world class resorts, as well marinas that offer high standards which meet the needs both of leisure and work by offering professional services for conferences.

 The recent discovery of oil and gas reservoirs found in the Exclusive Economic Zone (EEZ) are of a major importance not only for Cyprus to solve its own energy dependency but at the same time it would develop the region around Cyprus and make the island a new energy hub for the whole Europe.